 Superstitions about pets go way back and only very few have any sound reasoning behind them.
 But you know what?
-They’re quite fun and they give us a laugh – which a lot of us could do with right now!
+They’re quite fun and they give us a laugh – which a lot of us could do with after the year we've had!

 1. Dogs and cats have a sixth sense and can see ghosts